 Erectile Dysfunction Treatment in Calgary: Virtual ED Care

 Erectile dysfunction Calgary patients can address discreetly through TelePlus Care's virtual consultations.
-Our Alberta-licensed physicians evaluate ED through a private video appointment, screen for cardiovascular and medication contraindications, and issue a prescription you can fill at any Calgary pharmacy.
+Our licensed doctors evaluate ED through a private video appointment, screen for cardiovascular and medication contraindications, and issue a prescription you can fill at any Calgary pharmacy.
 From the Beltline and Mission to Kensington, Bridgeland, McKenzie Towne, Cranston, Tuscany, and Bowness -- and surrounding communities such as Airdrie, Cochrane, and Okotoks -- men can access first-line PDE5 inhibitor therapy (sildenafil, tadalafil, vardenafil) without sitting in a clinic waiting room.
 The intake is confidential, the consultation is by video, and the prescription is portable to any Canadian pharmacy.

 Book Your Appointment Now